Expand Your Business with Merchant Cash Advance

 If your business has a particularly busy season, get a merchant cash advance prior to this.

 Bonus tip: Merchant cash advances are not tax-deductible, nor the payments that are used to pay back the cash advance provider.
-Generally, for loans, the borrower can deduct the cost of interest on the loan.
+Generally, for funding, the borrower can deduct the cost of interest on the funding.
 However, merchant cash advances do not charge interest; instead of cash advances charge fees.